 2) making unifying art, and

-3) creating consumer campaigns to encourage large corporations to adopt worker-friendly business practices.
+3) creating consumer campaigns to encourage large corporations to adopt people- and planet-friendly business practices, and to direct more dollars toward smaller businesses that are already “doing right.”

 Starting out, my role will be doing inspirational and informational blogging, and creating a program to help individuals and groups use storytelling as a tool for personal and community transformation.